How to Spend a Weekend in Santa Monica: 2-Day Itinerary

 Want to See the Best of California?

-Sign up for occasional newsletters and to get my FREE local’s guide on must-visit destinations in Southern California & the Central Coast!
+Sign up for monthly newsletters and to get my FREE local’s guide on must-visit destinations in Southern California & the Central Coast!

 The Perfect Itinerary for a Weekend in Santa Monica